Agency on Aging senior assistance programs in Minnesota.

 Minnesota Agency on Aging centers and offices focus on meeting the needs of senior citizens and the elderly across the state.
-While a focus is on addressing medical needs, bills, prescription medications, and food, they are a great resource to contact for any type of assistance.
+While a focus is on addressing medical needs, funds to assist with bills, prescription medications, and food, they are a great resource to contact for any type of assistance.
 The programs they offer across Minnesota are extensive and wide ranging.
+Find local Agency on aging centers below or how to get financial help for seniors in Minnesota.

 Job opportunities are offered from the Senior Community Service Employment.
 Adults age 55 or older and who meet income guidelines can be placed into part time employment opportunities.
 It will provide people the means to acquire new skills, and hopefully land into a full time role.